Shuvomoy/blog/_posts/2020-03-19-how_to_create_a_simple_package_in_julia.md

 **1. `src` folder**: The `src` folder has the following parts.

-* *`Types.jl`:* In this julia file, we store different data types to represent our problem data, parameter, and the output.
+* *`Types.jl`* In this julia file, we store different data types to represent our problem data, parameter, and the output.
 The problem data essentially comprises of $A,b,c$.
 We will construct a data type `testPackageProblem` that will contain these matrices.
 Then, in the proximal map computation we have the parameter $\gamma$, which can be seen as a setting for our solver; we will create a data type called `testPackageSetting` that will contain this.
 Finally, our output vector will be stored in a data type named `testPackageResult`.

 * *`Utils.jl`* This file contains a function for matrix inversion using the dependecy package `LinearAlgebra`.